AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Proposed Approach: AutoV

-During the inference stage, we input several suitable visual prompt candidates along with the query into the large vision-language model and then pass them through our ranking network, as illustrated in Figure \ref{fig:main}.
-Next, the ranking network outputs the corresponding reward scalar of each visual prompt.
-We then select the highest-scoring visual prompt, concatenate its visual tokens with text embeddings, and decode their representation through the LLM to produce the final answer.
+During the inference, we input multiple candidate visual prompts along with the query into the large vision-language model and pass them through our ranking network, as shown in Figure~\ref{fig:main}.
+The network outputs a reward scalar for each visual prompt, and we select the highest-scoring one.
+Its visual tokens are concatenated with the text embeddings and decoded by the LLM to generate the final answer.
+Besides, \textbf{to reduce distributional bias}, we introduce a pre-filtering step: the prompt whose visual features are farthest from other candidates, as measured by cosine distance, is removed in advance, further mitigating the negative effects of suboptimal prompts and enhancing robustness.